MicrosoftDocs/power-automate-docs/articles/android.md

 | ![The Power Automate mobile app for Android QR code.](media/android/android-mobile-qrcode.png "The Power Automate mobile app for Android QR code")  |

 > [!NOTE]
-> You can sign in with either Azure Active Directory (AAD) or your Microsoft account (MSA).
+> - You can sign in with either Azure Active Directory (AAD) or your Microsoft account (MSA).
+> - The generally available version of the updated app is currently being rolled out and may not be available for you yet.

 ## View a list of your cloud flows